MandyNeumeyer/img_gallery/README.md

 ### Challenge

 * Create an image gallery as in the picture below.
-* On hover images move back to their original position and get their color back
+* On hover images should move back to their original position and get their color back

 <img src="./assets/img-gallery.png" alt="img-gallery">